 13 Days of Christmas at the Polynesian Cultural Center

 Where: Polynesian Cultural Center, Hukilau Marketplace

-This year, the all-new Christmas at the Hukilau Marketplace event is a super special occasion for all visiting families to Oahu.
+This year, Christmas at the Hukilau Marketplace event is a super special occasion for all visiting families to Oahu.

-Enjoy snow days in the Winter Wonderland with real snow December 15th and 21st from 3pm-6pm, a playful display of lights, trees, and other holiday decor, nativity presentations, caroling, a train ride, and plenty of tasty holiday fare for the whole family.
+Enjoy snow days in the Winter Wonderland where you can play and go tubing in real snow December 23 from 3.30pm-8.30pm, a playful display of lights, trees, and other holiday decor, nativity presentations, caroling, a train ride, and plenty of tasty holiday fare for the whole family.

-Getting in: Polynesian Cultural Center tickets are included on the Go Oahu Card and holiday events are included with admission, unless otherwise noted.
+Getting in: Polynesian Cultural Center tickets are included on the Go Oahu pass and holiday events are included with admission unless otherwise noted.